Managing campus growth through technology.

-Since beginning a partnership with Ellucian Technology Management Services, HBU has realised significant cost savings, notably in technology operations due to increased efficiencies (for example, by establishing a modernised data center decreased energy consumption) and through the optimisation of technology resources and increased leverage in contract negotiations with vendors.
+Since beginning a partnership with Ellucian Technology Management Services, HBU has realized significant cost savings, notably in technology operations due to increased efficiencies (for example, by establishing a modernized data center decreased energy consumption) and through the optimization of technology resources and increased leverage in contract negotiations with vendors.

 “Within weeks of the team’s arrival we had established a priority list.
 We were having meetings, we were getting things done, and we were making progress,” says Cynthia G. Simpson, provost and vice president of academic affairs.